Let's take a look at the next hit from Tata - Tata Hexa, its interior, exterior and performance.

-The space inside the cabin is spacious and roomy.
-It is easy to get into the car with wide doors and opening space.
-The driver seat has 8 different settings to adjust, which is created to fit various builds.
-The first two seat rows provide occupants with enough legroom, headroom and shoulder room.
-The third row seems to be suitable for kids rather than adults.
-But they all feel comfortable with Benecke-Kaliko leather upholstery and are equipped with necessary features, for example, all-row AC vent, sun-proof rear window, and a USB port as well.
+The space inside the cabin can be described as spacious and roomy.
+It allows for easy ingress and egress thanks to the large doors.
+The driver seat has 8 different settings for adjust, which will help drivers of every stature find a comfortable driving position.
+The first two seat rows provide occupants with loads of legroom, headroom and shoulder room.
+The third row, on the other hands, seems to be suitable for kids rather than adults.
+However, despite the rows, all passengers will be seated in comfort with Benecke-Kaliko leather upholstery and necessary features like AC vents in every row and a USB port for charging as well.

 The view of Tata Hexa’s cabin